IcQuackson/ft_otp/README.md

 ## What is HOTP?

-HOTP (HMAC-Based One-Time Password) is a method to generate a one-time password using a secret key and a counter to ensure secure authentication.
+TOTP (Time-Based One-Time Password) is a method to generate a one-time password using a secret key and a time counter to ensure secure authentication.

 ## Why is it important?